chrisycd/chrisycd.github.io/scDesignPop/docs/articles/scDesignPop-power-analysis-ES-specification.md

 `c("nb", "poisson", "gaussian", "pseudoBulkLinear")`.
 Parameter `nindivs` and `ncells` are used to specify the number of individuals and number of cells per individual, from which we can analyze the performance of power analysis and find the optimal setting.
+Here, we set `power_nsim = 1000` to increase the number of simulations so we can calculate power with a higher resolution.
+Using `power_nsim = 100` in default or smaller values can reduce the computation time cost.

-Here, users can specify different eQTL effect sizes in each cell type using the input parameter `celltype_specific_ES_list` as follows, where each element of the list represents one scenario allowing eQTL effect sizes in multiple cell types can be specified at the same time. (bmem cell type is also included but without user specification)
+Specifically, users can specify different eQTL effect sizes in each cell type using the input parameter `celltype_specific_ES_list` as follows, where each element of the list represents one scenario allowing eQTL effect sizes in multiple cell types can be specified at the same time.
+(bmem cell type is also included but without user specification)

 ``` r
 set.seed(123)